theyashyk09/HTML-CSS-Project-7/README.md

 3. I think i have improved my googling since i used google alot whenever i was stuck in this project.
 4. While doing any project i should take one thing at a time.
 5. I shouldn't hurry while doing projects.
+6. I learned about Media Queries.
 ## Time took to finish the project

-It took me 4 hours to finish this project and it was challenging to work on.
+It took me 5 hours to finish this project and it was challenging to work on.
 ## 🚀 About Me
 I'm Yash Kumar and i am aspiring to be a Full Stack Web Developer.